 There are ups and downs.
 The emotional toll of being a trader can affect you if you're not prepared.

-How will you react if you lose 5% of your account size in a week?
+How will you react if the market crashes 10% in a few days?
 This isn't common, but it's happened before.

 When it happens it can lead to massive stress, anxiety and depression.

 Will you allow the psychology of trading to leave you depressed and anxious?

 Remember that the pain of losses are much stronger than the happiness from gains.

 In late 2018, I experienced a ~10% decrease in my account over 2 months.

 When it does happen, I've learned how to get through it without letting it affect me (August 2023 update - it's best to use pro active hedges to mitigate drawdowns and portfolio volatility).

 The reason I was able to maintain confidence is because, based on my prior experience, I knew that I'd recover from it.

 No one ever wants to lose money trading.
 The good news is, if you know how to maintain positive trading psychology and investor psychology, then you have an excellent chance of recovering from your losses.

 Market Volatility Affects Your Trading Psychology